aislinnjeske/scalingserver/README.md

 2. Receiving data over these network connections
 3. Organizing data into batches to improve performance
 4. Sending data over any of these links

-**This is the second assignment for CS455: Introduction to Distributed Systems at Colorado State University**